 Transfer of Credit

-Transfer courses must have been completed with a grade of B or higher.
+Transfer courses must have been completed at the graduate level with a grade of B or higher.
 Pass/Fail or S/U grading is not acceptable.
-Grades for courses taken at other institutions may not be used to replace grades for courses completed at Towson.
-The Graduate Transfer Petition can be found on the Registrar’s Office website at www.towson.edu/registrar/forms.
+Grades and GPAs earned at other institutions are not transferable and may not be used to replace grades for courses completed at TU.
+The Graduate Transfer Petition can be found on the Registrar’s Office website.